 Kate's responsibilities have included academic administrative assistant in Miami, Florida; assistant editor at the Journal of the Atmospheric Sciences in Boulder, Colorado; and office manager in Greenbelt, Maryland.
 Actively participating as a parent and community volunteer, she served as an advisory board member at a pre-school in Claremont, California and a private school in Socorro, New Mexico.

 While in New Mexico, Kate established a food cooperative, returned to college, and elected president for the student chapter of the Society for Technical Communication.
 After earning her B.S. and graduating with honors, Kate was employed by the National Radio Astronomy Observatory as information services coordinator, technical editor, and web designer.
-She continues working as a consultant, webmaster and media director.

 Fulfilling her degree requirements included writing a technical communication thesis, Structuring a Web Site: Mapping, Modularity, Metaphors, Hierarchy, and Non-Linearity, discussing the design, developmental, and corporate elements necessary to create an effective website.
 She also completed a geology research thesis entitled Uranium in Socorro County, analyzing the sources and transport processes of uranium throughout the state of New Mexico and the possibility of it affecting the local environment.